1. Home

-Electric SUVs are some of the best electric cars out there, which our list of the best EVs on the market proves as it contains some SUVs.
-That's because they usually offer a decent slice of extra practicality over a more traditional electric hatchback or saloon, and the best also offer a long range and plenty of performance.
+Electric SUVs are some of the best electric cars out there because they offer a decent slice of practicality and the best also provide a long driving range and plenty of performance.

-Why buy an electric SUV?
-Well it's the most on-trend car bodystyle of recent years, with the rugged appearance and raised-up driving position proving hugely popular with new and used car buyers.
-Many of them are four-wheel drive, too, which is good because although you might not need to climb every mountain in your family car, you might need all-weather security and the ability to get down muddy tracks without issue.
+The SUV is the most on-trend car body style of recent years, with the rugged appearance and raised-up driving position proving hugely popular with new and used car buyers alike.
+Many are four-wheel drive, too, which is good because, although you might not need to climb every mountain in your family car, you will appreciate all-weather security.

-There are different electric SUVs available to suit your needs, from small electric SUVs that are agile and easy to park, to large electric SUVs that'll carry all the family: some of them even have seven seats.
-Many are more affordable than you might think, while some of the best electric SUVs also have long ranges of 300 miles or more.
+There are different electric SUVs available to suit your needs, from small agile ones that are easy to park, to large electric SUVs that'll carry all the family and more thanks to seven seats.
+Many are more affordable than you might think, while the best also have long ranges of 300 miles or more.

 Take a look at our guide to the best electric SUVs to see how well one could fit into your life, and if you see something you like, just click on the links below each car to find your next used electric SUV.